codefellows/jstools/README.md

 * [Ember.js](http://emberjs.com/) - Ember makes Handlebars templates even better by ensuring your HTML stays up-to-date when the underlying model changes.
 To get started, you don't even need to write any JavaScript.
 * [Angular.js](http://angularjs.org/) - AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.

+**Libraries**

+* [jQuery][http://jquery.com/] - jQuery is a lightweight, cross-browser, CSS3 compliant Javascript library.
+It greatly simplifies DOM traversal and manipulation, event handling, animations and AJAX through it's easy to use API.
+* [Zepto](http://zeptojs.com/) - Zepto is much like jQuery, but very smaller,  ultimately faster to load JavaScript library.
+It's API matches jQuery's API, but it concentrates on getting stuff done, fatser and more modular.
+* [Modernizr](http://modernizr.com/) - Modernizr runs quickly on page load to detect HTML5 and CSS3 features, it then creates an Object containing the results, and classes to the `html` tag to be used in your CSS.
+Modernizr optionally includes [YepNope.js](http://yepnopejs.com/) for conditional loading of external .js and .css resources.

 **Templates**

 * [Handlebars.js](http://handlebarsjs.com/) - Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.
 Mustache templates are compatible with Handlebars, so you can take a Mustache template, import it into Handlebars, and start taking advantage of the extra Handlebars features.